Kelley O'Hara: 2015 FIFA Women's World Cup

 In the United States' first four games of the 2015 FIFA Women's World Cup, O'Hara did not see any playing time.
 O'Hara made her first start of the tournament in the quarter-final game against China PR.
 She was replaced by Christen Press in the 61st minute.
 O'Hara scored her first career international goal in the United States' 2–0 victory over Germany in the semi-final.
 In the final against Japan, O'Hara entered the game in the 61st minute to replace Megan Rapinoe.
 The United States went on to defeat Japan 5–2, winning the first World Cup title since 1999 and the third overall World Cup title for the United States since the inaugural Women's World Cup in 1991.

+2016 Olympics

+During their 2016 appearance at the Olympics, the United States soccer team gained their worst-ever tournament finish.
+O'Hara played in the first game, which resulted in a 2-0 defeat of New Zealand.
+Against France, the United States won 1-0.
+The final game of the play-in round was against Colombia, which resulted in a 2-2 tie, in which O'Hara received a foul.
+Once they progressed to the quarter-finals, the United States' played their final game of the Olympics against Sweden, losing to the team on penalties.
+During this final contest, O'Hara posted 2 shots.

 2019 FIFA Women's World Cup

 Despite injuries which kept her from playing regularly for the United States in the year leading up to the World Cup, O'Hara was named to Jill Ellis' roster for the 2019 FIFA World Cup in France.
 She played in five of the United States' seven games and appeared in all knockout stage games.